oblivia-simplex/Narrativity/2_amnasan.md

 within a tract home development in the San Gabriel Valley, it was an impression formed in relation to a very small number of people, a tiny perspective within the sprawling suburbs of Los Angeles.
-I didn\'t have sufficient evidence to confirm or deny what I firmly believed---and I never would even if I expanded the world I took an interest in.
+I didn't have sufficient evidence to confirm or deny what I firmly believed---and I never would even if I expanded the world I took an interest in.
 My disposition was not due to a lack of similarity to others, but rather that I saw them much as I regarded myself as an